datacentricdesign/id5415/collections/_id5415/3-2-assignment.md

 ## Task 5.2 Set a Handler

-What is this `setHanler()` about?
+What is this `setHandler()` about?
 This is on us to define it.
 What we want is to store this function, so that we can call it whenever there is new data.
 Thus, we add the method `setHandler()` to our class `SensorDataCollector` .

 ``` python
 def setHandler(self, handler):